leouieda/website/README.md

     supplement: 10.6084/m9.figshare.923450
     thumbnail: paper-tle-euler-tutorial-2014.png
     pdf: paper-tle.pdf
+    author: uieda, oliveira-jr, barbosa
+    journal: The Leading Edge
+    citation: Uieda, L., V. C. Oliveira Jr, and V. C. F. Barbosa (2014), Geophysical tutorial: Euler deconvolution of potential-field data, The Leading Edge, 33(4), 448-450, doi:10.1190/tle33040448.1
     oa: true
     inreview: true
+    accepted: true
     alm: true
-    author: uieda, oliveira-jr, barbosa
-    journal: The Leading Edge
-    citation: Uieda, L., V. C. Oliveira Jr, and V. C. F. Barbosa (2014), Geophysical tutorial: Euler deconvolution of potential-field data, The Leading Edge, 33(4), 448-450, doi:10.1190/tle33040448.1

 * `authors` is a list of ids defined in the `_site.yml` file.
 Each id maps to an author name.
 * An entry with `oa: true` will be marked as open-acess.
+* `thumbnail`  should be the name of a 600 x 300 pixel figure in `/images/thumb`
+* `pdf` should be the name of PDF file in the `pdf` folder
 * `inreview: true` will mark the entry as under peer-review (unpublished).
+* `accepted: true` will mark the entry as accepted for publication (after peer-review but not yet published).
 * `alm: true` will embed Article Level Metrics for that entry.
-* `thumbnail`  should be the name of a 600 x 300 pixel figure in `/images/thumb`
-* `pdf` should be the name of PDF file in the `pdf` folder

 ### Talks